tripti2510/Project-minor-/README.md

-This is a pet adoption page.
+This is a pet adoption page made by Tripti Shakya.